kaf-lamed-beyt/kaf-lamed-beyt/README.md

 I'm learning how to create good experiences for people with software.
 When I'm not refactoring UIs, I improve my problem-solving skills by attempting algorithmic | data structure problems, and exploring &mdash; at the surface-level &mdash; a couple of FP languages

-Here are some standout products I've developed, some of which I continue to work on and evolve:
+Here are some stuff I've developed, some of which I continue to work on and evolve:

-- **[bb](https://github.com/storacha/bluesky-backup-cli)**: A CLI tool that helps you backup data from your Bluesky PDS, which I'm actively improving.
+- **[bb](https://github.com/storacha/bluesky-backup-cli)**: A CLI tool that helps you backup data from your Bluesky PDS, which I'm improving.
-- **[Wasps](https://marketplace.visualstudio.com/items?itemName=Gitsecure.wasps)**: My AI-powered VSCode extension for intelligent code reviews
+- **[Wasps](https://marketplace.visualstudio.com/items?itemName=Gitsecure.wasps)**: AI-powered VSCode extension for intelligent code reviews
 - **[Livenormad](https://www.livenormad.com/)**: Connecting Canadian homeowners to manufacturers for affordable home decor.
 - **[twiBook](https://twibook.app/)**: A bookmarking tool and web extension for Twitter.